Spanish (SPAN)

 MESA (Typically Offered: Periodically)

-SPAN 3231 Latin American Civilization and Culture.
-(Formerly 231) Designed to allow students to work on development of language proficiency through class discussions, written assignments, and selected readings concerned with key elements of Latin American civilization: the family, the Catholic Church, indigenous peoples and religions, social and political movements, and how these factors have shaped the artistic, literary, and historic experience of Latin American peoples.
-Prerequisite: SPAN 2211 and SPAN 2212, or department consent.
-3 semester credit hour/s.
+SPAN 3231 Hispanic Culture and Civilization.
+(Formerly 231) Designed to allow students to work on development of language proficiency through class discussions, written assignments, and selected readings concerned with key elements of Hispanic civilization: the family, the Catholic Church, indigenous peoples and religions, social and political movements, and how these factors have shaped the artistic, literary, and historic experience of peoples.
+Prerequisite: C or better in SPAN 2211 and SPAN 2212 or SPAN 2215 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Spring Term, Odd Years)